csschef/welcome-home-context-aware-tts-greetings-for-home-assistant/README.md

 ## ⚠️ Important Context & Design Assumptions

-This template is **intentionally opinionated** and based on the following real-world scenario:
+This is **intentionally opinionated** and based on the following real-world scenario:

 - **2 adults**
 - **2 children**